By the numbers: a body count of the Twins' pitching depth for 2014 and myth busting

 Trevor May (RHSP)

-Broken down this way, the perceived logjam of Twins' staring pitchers becomes less of a logjam:
+Broken down this way, the perceived logjam of Twins' staring pitchers becomes pretty clear:

 The Twins usually have a 12 man pitching staff.
 They currently have 4 starters and 4 relievers (groups A and B) who are pretty much guaranteed a job.
-This opens 4 more positions, one in the rotation and three in the pen.
-If you assume the Twins value all pitchers in Group C who are out of options, they have the space to find them all a major league job, as well as allow another pitcher, likely from Group D or potentially outside the organization, to gain a rotation or bullpen position.
-The others will provide depth in AAA and be available in case of emergency or potentially be offered in trades to fill additional Twins' needs, like position players.
+This opens 4 more positions, one in the rotation and 3 in the pen.
+If you assume that the Twins value all pitchers in Group C who are out of options, they have the space to find them all a major league job, as well as allow another pitcher, likely from Group D or potentially outside the organization, to gain a rotation or bullpen position.
+The rest of the players will provide depth in AAA and be there in case of emergency or potentially be offered in trades to fill additional needs, like position players.

 Busted myth number two: There is no pitching logjam on the Twins' roster.

-In other words, the Twins do have a lot of pitching depth in their 40-man roster, but they are not in a logjam situation where they cannot accommodate all their pitchers without options on the 25 man roster.
-And this assumes Samuel Deduno who is recuperating from double (labrum and rotation cuff) shoulder surgery is available to start the season.
+In other words, the Twins do have a lot of pitching depth in their 40-man roster, but they are not in a logjam situation where they cannot accommodate all their pitchers without options on their 25-man roster.
+And this assumes that Samuel Deduno who is recuperating from double (labrum and rotation cuff) shoulder surgery is available to start the season, which is an extremely optimistic approach right now.

-While it is too early to name names to complete the rotation and the pen, this early assessment shows the Twins do not have any sort of a pitching logjam and also have plenty of options.
+While it is too early to name names to complete the rotation and the pen, because changes will likely happen before spring training, this early clearly the Twins are not in any sort of a pitching logjam and also have plenty of options.